Devamitta/online-tool-for-db/design/001_online_editing_basic/001_online_editing_basic.md

 ### Advantages of the Online Workflow

 * Online collaboration:
-  * After the one-time merge procedure, the editors work an shared data which is always synchronized
+  * After the one-time merge procedure, the editors work on shared data which is always synchronized.
-  * It is easy to invite further collaborators for other target languages
+  * It is easy to invite further collaborators for other target languages.
-  * Correctness of the web applications import and export features is easily verifiable: import and export of CSV must yield the same CSV again
+  * Correctness of the web applications import and export features is easily verifiable: import and export of CSV must yield the same CSV again.
 * Support for multiple meanings for any headword.
   * This reflects the common approach of dictionaries.
-It is hard to achieve with a spreadsheet database as for each meaning one column has to be reserved.
+This is hard to achieve with a spreadsheet database as for each meaning one column has to be reserved.

 ### Disadvantages of the Online Workflow